“Pink Skies” Lyrics Meaning (Zach Bryan)

 Like no one’s ever been here before or at all

-The second line is more complex.
-“Like no one’s ever been here before or at all” could mean erasing traces of the person who passed, as if the house is being reset.
+That second line could mean erasing traces of the person who passed, as if the house is being reset.
 It could also be about how loss makes everything feel empty.

 And don’t you mention all the inches that are scraped on the doorframe